matemagyari/reference-ddd-blackjack/README.txt

 Acceptance Testing
 * the acceptance tests are implemented using Cucumber.
-All tests could be run on different levels.
+All tests could be run on 2 different levels.
 One test client simulates the user calling directly the application services, the other sends commands/queries via CometD.
-The first verifies notifications by attaching fake adapters to the app's Driving Ports (FakeExternalEventPublisher), the second actually subscribes to CometD channels.
+The first verifies notifications by attaching fake adapters to the app's Driving Ports (FakeExternalEventPublisher, in-memory repository implementations), the second actually subscribes to CometD channels.
 See TestAgent, AppLevelTestAgent and MessagingTestAgent for details.

 Stuff missing: